TeoWCH/Face-Detection/README.md

 ![1684263812331](image/README/1684263812331.png)

-> Face detector developed for a brazilian technological event at IFC São Bento do Sul — Federal Institute in the South of Brazil.
+> Face detector developed using OpenCV for a brazilian technological event at IFC São Bento do Sul — Federal Institute in the South of Brazil.

 ### Requirements: